AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 {% include posts/picture.html img="escaped-code" ext="PNG" alt="Inspecting an HTML element with Chrome dev tools." shadow=false %}

-Neat!
+Cool!
 That way, the embedded quotes in the code don't break our HTML.
-And since we have a valid, plaintext copy of the code in an attribute, we can use JavaScript to copy that to the clipboard (more on that later).
+And since we have a plaintext copy of the code in an attribute, we can use JavaScript to copy that to the clipboard (more on that later).

 This part is hopefully self-explanatory: